 MS Spitsbergen itinerary program is based on Arctic polar expeditions and Norwegian Coastal Voyages.
 Ship's routes include the beautiful Norwegian's fjords.
 Spitsbergen is mostly used as a ferry for both passengers and cars.
 However, some guests stay on board for round-trip 12-day itineraries out of Bergen and Kirkenes.

-In 2016 Fall, the ship Spitsbergen replaced Midnatsol, which started its inaugural season for Patagonia and Antarctica cruises in South America.
+In 2016 Fall, the ship Spitsbergen replaced Midnatsol (now Maud), which started its inaugural season for Patagonia and Antarctica cruises in South America.
 In 2017-2018, on MS Spitsbergen were also introduced new itinerary routes for Hurtigruten - in Iceland and Greenland and New England (Canada).

 MS Spitsbergen has a total of 180 cabins (of which 8 Suites and 22 Inside staterooms) in 10 grades.
 Most ms Spitsbergen staterooms are 85-140-sq.foot Oceanview rooms (158).
 The largest aboard ms Spitsbergen are the Grand Suites (400 ft2).
 Passengers may take advantage of some staterooms amenities such as telephone, bath products, radio, heated floors, and a writing desk.

 MS Spitsbergen features various dining venues.
 Dining in the main restaurant is relaxed and informal.
 All menus are planned around seasonal fresh ingredients and benefit from local produce to satisfy guests' healthy appetites stimulated by the sea air.
 There is also a selection of lounges and bars with drinks available.